MeghanConn/SpotiFinds/README.md

 		</footer>
 	</body>

-I'm learning how to code and thus this website looks sloppy.
+P.S.: I'm learning how to code and thus this website looks sloppy.
 As I learn, I'll try to change the formatting and improve the layout.
 Thank you for for your patience!

 </html>